Ryan O'Reily: Season 4

 O’Reily and Cyril participate in restorative justice sessions with Dr. Nathan and her late husband’s parents.
 She is later assaulted by Patrick Keenan and suspects O’Reily arranged it.
 He falsely claims responsibility and later kills Keenan.
 O’Reily also manipulates events leading to the dismissal of Unit Manager Martin Querns, restoring Tim McManus as unit manager.

-He also has a dispute with Nikolai Stanislofsky over a contraband cell phone, leading to the latter’s death at the hands of Officer Claire Howell, with whom O’Reily has a brief sexual relationship.
-Later, Martin Querns replaces McManus as unit manager and shifts control of Em City toward Adebisi’s allies.
-O’Reily and Keller retaliate by murdering Nate Shemin and Mondo Browne and framing Supreme Allah, which results in Querns’s dismissal and McManus’s reinstatement.
+He also has a dispute with Nikolai Stanislofsky over a contraband cell phone, leading to the latter's death at the hands of Officer Claire Howell, with whom O'Reily has a brief sexual relationship.
+Later, Querns replaces McManus as unit manager and shifts control of Em City toward Adebisi's allies.
+O'Reily and Keller retaliate by murdering Nate Shemin and Mondo Browne and framing Supreme Allah, which results in Querns' dismissal and McManus' reinstatement.

-In the second half of the season, a television crew comes to film at Oz under journalist Jack Eldridge, who had earlier exposed the O’Reilys’ crimes.
+In the second half of the season, a television crew comes to film at Oz under journalist Jack Eldridge, who had earlier exposed the O'Reilys' crimes.
 Ryan refuses to cooperate with the filming as retribution.
 Supreme Allah, released from solitary confinement, threatens O’Reily, who then arranges to have him killed by Tug Daniels.
-Around this time, Suzanne Fitzgerald visits, claiming to be O’Reily’s mother.
+Around this time, Suzanne Fitzgerald visits, claiming to be O'Reily's mother.
 Despite his initial disbelief, he eventually accepts her after confirmation from his father.

 Season 5

-Jia Kenmin conspires with Li Chen to target the O’Reilys, leading Cyril to fatally stab Chen during an altercation.
-Cyril is tried for murder, with his family declining to intervene due to his mental state.
+Jia Kenmin conspires with Li Chen to target the O'Reilys, after Ryan put him in a coma.
+After hearing Chen intends to hurt his mother Ryan stabs and wounds Chen, who attacks Ryan, leading Cyril to fatally stab Chen during the altercation.
+This incident is the final straw for McManus who moves Cyril to isolation, due to this being one of many incidents where Cyril has lashed out violently and attacked Staff and Inmates.
+Cyril is tried for murder, with his family declining to intervene, Cyril is sentenced to the electric chair for Chen's murder and is transferred to death row.
+Poet reveals to O'Reily from Dr Farraj, that Robson has the cadavers of an African implanted in his mouth, which they reveal publicly in the cafeteria, humiliating Robson and causing his expulsion from the Aryans.

-Meanwhile, O’Reily shares a cell with Father Daniel Meehan, who counsels him during Cyril’s trial.
-Upon discovering that Glen Shupe had been bribed to lie, O’Reily orchestrates retaliation with the Latinos, ultimately resulting in Shupe’s mutilation and Jia’s death at the hands of guards.
-He then, with Meehan's guidance, begins confronting his childhood trauma and supports Cyril’s appeal.
+Meanwhile, O'Reily shares a cell with Father Daniel Meehan, who counsels him during Cyril's trial.
+Upon discovering that Glen Shupe had been bribed to lie, O'Reily orchestrates retaliation with the Latinos, ultimately resulting in Shupe's mutilation and Jia's death at the hands of guards.
+He then, with Meehan's guidance, begins confronting his childhood trauma and supports Cyril's appeal.